Leave No Trace

 Principle 2: Travel and Camp on Durable Surfaces

 -Stick to designated trails to avoid damaging vegetation and widening the trail, as well as to protect yourself from potentially hazardous conditions.
 And this is the same for your leashed pet too!
+Check out AllTrails to to navigate some of Martin County’s most popular trails.

 -Camp on designated campsites to limit your impacts on the surrounding environment.